-Welcome to the Tom's Guide Epson vs Canon vs HP printer showdown.
-As you shop for an all-in-one printer, you've probably noticed that some brands stand out in our reviews and in customer ratings for their quality and excellent feature sets.
-All-in-one printers promise a lot — Printing!
-Copying!
-Scanning! — but finding a multifunction printer that handles all those tasks well is a challenge.
+Choosing a printer brand can be tough.
+Our Epson vs Canon vs HP printer showdown is here to help.
+All-in-one printers promise the convenience of printing, scanning and copying all in one device, but finding a multifunction printer that handles all those tasks well is a challenge.
+As you shop for a printer, you've probably noticed that some brands stand out in our reviews and in customer ratings for their quality and excellent feature sets.
 Whether you want an inkjet all-in-one printer or a laser printer that handles scanning and copying, the strengths and weaknesses of each brand can inform your decision making.
 So which brand should you make a beeline for?

 Here we'll compare the performance and features of top brands to help you come to an informed decision.
 After reviewing dozens of models from Epson, Canon and HP, and spending hours testing and examining page after page of print samples, we can draw some pretty clear conclusions about the performance and quality of each brand.

 - Answered: Are Walmart's Onn Laptops worth buying?